SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/README.md

 ````

 ## Comment:
-Notice that this example is far from being a good usage of the capabilities of the Genetic algorithm library.It's also
+Notice that this example is far from being a good usage of the capabilities of the Genetic algorithm library.
+It's also
 a terrible approach to solve the N Queen problem (Genome with N/2 Chromosomes??
 2 Genes per Chromosome??
 Bases to store
 an Integer??
 Random selections??
 No Crossover??).
 This seems like a weird implementation, but even so, IT WORKS!!!
 This implementation is just to illustrate that we can define a totally custom GA that can implement daemon actions,